-Bachelor of Science in Diagnostic Medical Sonography (DMS-BS) Program Outline:
+Bachelor of Science in Diagnostic Medical Sonography (DMS-BS)

 The Bachelor of Science in Diagnostic Medical Sonography (DMS-BS) program prepares students for entry-level jobs in the sonography field.
-Students learn sonographic procedures in a variety of sub-specialties; these include abdominal, vascular, OBGYN, and echocardiography.
+Students learn sonographic procedures in a variety of sub- specialties; these include abdominal, vascular, OBGYN, and echocardiography.
 In addition, students enhance their interpersonal communication skills, critical thinking, and cultural competencies.
 This will allow them to function effectively in a diverse workplace.
 Graduates of the DMS-BS program can work in doctors' offices, hospitals, medical imaging centers, and other areas appropriate to this field of study.

-The DMS-BS program is not programmatically accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), but students are eligible to sit for the Sonography Principles and Instrumentation (SPI) examination of the American Registry of Diagnostic Medical Sonography (ARDMS) once they have passed the required Physics and Instrumentation courses.
+Students are eligible to sit for the Sonography Principles and Instrumentation (SPI) examination of the American Registry of Diagnostic Medical Sonography (ARDMS) once they have passed the required Physics and Instrumentation courses.
 The SPI exam is the first of two required examinations that students must pass to earn their American Registry for Diagnostic Medical Sonographers (ARDMS) credentials.
-Additionally, DMS-BS graduates are eligible to sit for the specialty area exams (abdominal, OBGYN, vascular and adult echocardiography) as defined in the ARDMS General Prerequisite Guidelines Prerequisite 3B.
+Graduates of this program are eligible to sit for the specialty exam/s.
 Changes in the current ARDMS prerequisite guidelines are not controlled by EIC, and the ARDMS may change it without notice.